 WestConnex will deliver a wide range of benefits, including valuable time savings for road users and productivity gains for freight and commercial operators both critical components of our growing NSW economy.

 Our innovative financing approach involves partnering with the private sector to keep the cost to the NSW Government and taxpayers to a minimum.
 Under the current financing arrangements, government is contributing just a third of the total value of the project.
 On 12 May 2017, the NSW Government announced it would proceed with the sale of at least a 51 per cent stake in the Sydney Motorway Corporation to help fund the M4-M5 Link.
+On 31 August 2018, the NSW Government announced the 51 per cent majority stake in Sydney Motorway Corporation was awarded to Sydney Transport Partners.

 The Government’s investment in constructing WestConnex will be returned when the project is sold, to be used on other critical infrastructure projects, including public transport.